Human Milk Oligosaccharides (HMOs) and Their Benefits

 Although some infant formulas now contain HMOs, breastmilk is still a better option, if it is possible.
 It’s free.
 It’s natural.
 It’s your own.

-It also contains different amounts of HMOs over weeks and months of breastfeeding.
+Apart from breastmilk adjusting over time to provide the right amount of nutrients for your baby as their needs change while they grow and develop, it also contains different amounts of HMOs at different time points.
 This can be seen in colostrum, the first breastmilk after birth, which is especially rich in HMOs.
 Levels go as high as 20.0 g/L - 25.0 g/L, while levels in mature milk can decrease as to 5.0 g/L – 20 g/L [13].
+HMOs also continue to change in concentration over the course of lactation - with many decreasing and a few increasing, reflecting their unique roles at different stages of infant development.
+These dynamic changes cannot be replicated in a one-size-fits-all formula.

-That said, whether you feed your baby formula, breastmilk, or a combination of the two– HMOs can help your baby's gut microbiome along the way!
+That said, whether you feed your baby formula, breastmilk, or a combination of the two – HMOs can help your baby's gut microbiome along the way!

 References